noiseprotocol/noise_spec/noise.md

 A protocol may support handshake re-initialization.
-In this case, the recipient of a handshake message must also receive some indication whether this is the next message in the current pattern, or whether to re-initialize the `HandshakeState` and execute a different pattern.
+In this case, the recipient of a handshake message must also receive some indication whether this is the next message in the current handshake, or whether to re-initialize the `HandshakeState` and do something different.

 By way of example, this section defines the **Noise Pipe** protocol.
-This protocol uses `Noise_XX` for a full handshake but also provides an abbreviated or "zero-round-trip" handshake via `Noise_IS` if the initiator has pre-knowledge of the responder's static public key.
-If the responder fails to decrypt the first `Noise_IS` message (perhaps due to changing her static key), she will use the `Noise_XXfallback` pattern to "fall back" to `Noise_XX` while re-using the initiator's ephemeral public key.
+This protocol uses `Noise_XX` for a full handshake but also provides an abbreviated handshake via `Noise_IS`.
+The abbreviated handshake lets the initiator send some encrypted data in the first message if the initiator has pre-knowledge of the responder's static public key.

-Encrypted data sent in the first `Noise_IS` message is susceptible to replay attacks, and also loses forward security and authentication if the responder's static private key is compromised.
-So a 0-RTT encrypted payload should only be used when this is acceptable.
+If the responder fails to decrypt the first `Noise_IS` message (perhaps due to changing her static key), she will use the `Noise_XXfallback` pattern to "fall back" to a handshake identical to `Noise_XX` except re-using the initiator's ephemeral public key as a pre-message.

 Below are the three patterns used for Noise Pipes: